Holiday Schedule Frequently Asked Questions

 All hourly employees working partial days should clock in and out for actual hours worked, and their supervisor must enter the remaining hours as "University Closure."
 For example, the normal shift is eight hours, but the employee only works three hours on Dec.
 27. The supervisor must enter five hours as "University Closure" and three hours of straight comp in Empower.
 If the employee wants overtime for the time worked that will need to be reported to Payroll.

-Salaried employees required to work will be given the opportunity to take comparable time off at a later time, as approved by their supervisor.
+Salaried employees required to work will be given the opportunity to take comparable time off (on a paid basis) at a later time, as approved by their supervisor.

 Q: I'm a supervisor.
 How do I enter time for my employees in Empower?

 A: For the week of Dec.
-17 through Dec.
-23, all time should be approved before the end of the day on Dec.
-22 if the employee has completed working for the week.
-Payroll will be processing these hours during the break.
+16 through Dec.
+22 all time should be approved before the end of the day on Dec.
+22, once the employee has completed working for the week.
+This must be completed because Payroll will be processing these hours during the break.

 Supervisors may enter and approve time for the period Dec.
-24 through Dec 30, as early as Dec.
-20 if the employee is not working during the break.
+23 through Dec.
+29 as early as Dec.
+19, so long as the employee is not working during the break.
 Supervisors of areas that will be closed during the holiday schedule are strongly encouraged to do this.
 The deadline to enter time in Empower for the week of Dec.
-30th is end of the day on Jan.
-4, 2018.
+30 is end of the day on Jan.
+4, 2019.

 If the supervisor misses the payroll deadline, no overtime adjustment will be made and the employee will be required to use the straight comp option and take time off at a later date.
 Manual checks for overtime corrections will not be processed.